nclaburn/writeups/pakyow_part1.md

 ##Associations
 Cards have may or may not have `tags`.
 The `dm-tags` takes care of parsing the comma delimited tags as well as storing/retrieving them to/from the database.
 Each card belongs to one user.
 This association  is demonstrated by the `has 1, :user, :through => Resources` association.
 For more information on associations see the DataMapper [documentation](http://datamapper.org/docs/associations.html) on the subject.

+#Views
+Pakyow views are html, plain and simple.

 #Binder
 Binders in Pakyow provide a way to mainuplate data for presentation.
 Sometimes the presentation of model data differs from how it is represented in the model.
 Using the [example](http://pakyow.com/manual#section_9) found in the Pakyow manual: A user's full name is needed for display.
 Instead of using HTML, CSS or Javascript tricks to concatenate the `first_name` and `last_name` fields, a binder should be used.
 The binder provides the `full_name` method, returning the combination of the first and last name.